LapTQ/hello-cpp/summaries/do-and-dont.md

 * ✅ Prefer defineing global variables inside a namespace rather than in the global namespace.
 * ❌ Do not use using-statements in header files.
 * ❌ Do not use using-statements before an #include directive.
+* ✅ If you want to version your code, you can use **inline namespaces**.

+## Linkage

+* ✅ If you want to make all declarations to have internal linkage without having to use `static` keyword, you can put them in an unnamed namespace.

 ## Share variables across multiple files